ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/technology/recommended target="_blank" rel="noopener noreferrer">Technology</a></h1>
 <h3>1.
-I “vibe-coded” over 160,000 lines of code.
-It IS real. - <a href="https://medium.com/codex/i-vibe-coded-an-entire-algorithmic-trading-platform-it-is-real-c8ee0addef57" target="_blank" rel="noopener noreferrer">link</a></h3>
+KISS of Death - <a href="https://medium.com/@cryptohayes/kiss-of-death-916ae30fedc5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeX`**
+✍️ **posted by `Arthur Hayes`**

-<blockquote>When I was getting my MS from CMU and coding up the algorithmic trading platform NextTrade, I wrote every single goddamn line of code…</blockquote>
+<blockquote>Many readers forget the principle of KISS when reacting to the policy firehose of US President Donald Trump’s administration.
+Trump’s…</blockquote>

 <h3>2.
-The Simple Beauty of the Pigeonhole Principle - <a href="https://medium.com/science-spectrum/the-simple-beauty-of-the-pigeonhole-principle-e96bbef8df34" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Robotics Breakthrough That Obsoleted OpenAI - <a href="https://medium.com/@ignacio.de.gregorio.noblejas/the-robotics-breakthrough-that-obsoleted-openai-075015d9fe91" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Science Spectrum`**
+✍️ **posted by `Ignacio de Gregorio`**

-<blockquote>How A Basic Idea Leads to Big Results</blockquote>
+<blockquote>Recently, Figure AI, a billion-dollar AI robotics company, announced the cancellation of its partnership with OpenAI, a move that appears…</blockquote>

 <h3>3.
-Google just confirmed the AI reality many programmers are desperately trying to deny - <a href="https://medium.com/coding-beauty/ai-writes-google-codebase-00e6ad35ac7c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Passing the Buck: The story of the 2022 Wings Over Dallas air show collision - <a href="https://medium.com/@admiralcloudberg/passing-the-buck-the-story-of-the-2022-wings-over-dallas-air-show-collision-9bbe5947297b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding Beauty`**
+✍️ **posted by `Admiral Cloudberg`**

-<blockquote>AI is slowly taking over coding but many programmers are still sticking their head in the sand about what’s coming…</blockquote>
+<blockquote>How unsafe practices in the air show industry caused the deaths of six crewmembers and the loss of two iconic aircraft.</blockquote>

 <h3>4.
-Why I know 18F had to die - <a href="https://medium.com/@noahkunin/why-i-know-18f-had-to-die-332a0d52d255" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Junior Developer Role Has Become Great Again - <a href="https://medium.com/@jankammerath/the-junior-developer-role-has-become-great-again-85e47b7bcbde" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Noah Kunin`**
+✍️ **posted by `Jan Kammerath`**

-<blockquote>Over the weekend, 18F was deleted at GSA.
-The website, gone.
-All the people, fired, without cause.</blockquote>
+<blockquote>We all once started our journey into programming and software development.
+Mine began almost 30 years ago.
+At a time when programming was a…</blockquote>

 <h3>5.
-Is Apple Plotting a Master stroke?
-Unveiling the Plan Behind Apple Intelligence. - <a href="https://medium.com/ai-advances/is-apple-plotting-a-master-stroke-unveiling-the-plan-behind-apple-intelligence-ef73200e8dc5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Artificial Intelligence Is Not What You Think It Is - <a href="https://medium.com/gitconnected/artificial-intelligence-is-not-what-you-think-it-is-442395abd9cb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AI Advances`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>Understanding the Strategy Behind Apple’s Latest AI Innovations and Analyzing the Machiavellian Tactics Behind Apple Intelligence.</blockquote>
+<blockquote>How machine learning does the work while AI takes the credit</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>
 <h3>1.
-Impending Divorce Turns Weird After Judge Orders Malicious Tickling Must Stop Immediately - <a href="https://medium.com/@historianandrew/impending-divorce-turns-weird-after-judge-orders-malicious-tickling-must-stop-immediately-92506097f47f" target="_blank" rel="noopener noreferrer">link</a></h3>
+You May Be Out of Reach, but Never Out of Heart - <a href="https://medium.com/@saikikeshi/you-may-be-out-of-reach-but-never-out-of-heart-75dbff769fb9" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Andrew Martin`**
+✍️ **posted by `life in letters`**

-<blockquote>The end of a failing marriage turned very strange because one spouse couldn’t keep their hands off the other</blockquote>
+<blockquote>Some People Stay with Us, Not in Presence, but in the Love We Still Carry for Them</blockquote>

 <h3>2.
-We Really Need to Talk About Women - <a href="https://medium.com/@felsull/we-really-need-to-talk-about-women-78e195640374" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Get a Date at Your Local Running Club - <a href="https://medium.com/jane-austens-wastebasket/how-to-get-a-date-at-your-local-running-club-0ab96e7fff90" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Felicia C. Sullivan`**
+✍️ **posted by `Jane Austen’s Wastebasket`**

-<blockquote>Are we really in this together?
-Or are the deepest cuts the call coming from inside the house?</blockquote>
+<blockquote>A comprehensive guide to chasing romance even when they act like they don’t want to be chased</blockquote>

 <h3>3.
 The 5-Second Conversation Hack That Makes People Instantly Like You - <a href="https://medium.com/hello-love/the-5-second-conversation-hack-that-makes-people-instantly-like-you-6591c9a06690" target="_blank" rel="noopener noreferrer">link</a></h3>